 Ulster Settlers in America Cromie, H., Irish Mission Publications, 1984 VREF 305.821 C

-This booklet, written from the religious perspective, shows the contribution of the Ulster Presbyterians.
+This booklet, written from a religious perspective, shows the contribution of the Ulster Presbyterians.

 Ulster Sails West Marshall, W. F., Genealogical Publishing Co., 1977 VREF 305.821 M